 That being said, it’s not difficult to learn to read traditional Chinese if you’re proficient in simplified Chinese, and vice versa.

 It’s extremely easy for English speakers to get around in Hong Kong.
 All street signs, official documents and government services, as well as most restaurant menus and websites, are bilingual.
-In addition, local schools in Hong Kong maintain a relatively high standard of English instruction, and many middle and upper crust Hongkongers go to university abroad in countries like the UK, Australia, U.S or Canada.
+In addition, local schools in Hong Kong maintain a relatively high standard of English instruction, and many middle and upper crust Hongkongers go to university abroad in countries like the UK, Australia, US or Canada.

 In contrast, you’d be hard-pressed to find proficient English speakers in everyday life in mainland China.
 If you’re planning to stay in China for more than a brief amount of time, it’s absolutely necessary to pick up some basic Mandarin.

-Hong Kong and China experienced two very different 20th centuries, which goes toward explaining a lot of their differences.
+Hong Kong and mainland China experienced two very different 20th centuries, which goes toward explaining a lot of their differences.

 After the fall of the Qing dynasty in 1912, China went through many decades of dramatic turbulence.
-Civil society was torn asunder by the Chinese Civil War and the Sino-Japanese War; after the People’s Republic of China was established in 1949, millions more died during the chaos of the Great Leap Forward and the Cultural Revolution, which were both failed attempts to transform the country into a productive socialist society.
+Civil society was torn asunder by the Chinese Civil War and the Sino-Japanese War; after the People’s Republic of China was established in 1949, millions more died during the Great Leap Forward and the Cultural Revolution, which were both attempts to transform the country into a productive socialist society.
 It was only during the 70s that a degree of normalcy was achieved, and China embarked on a series of economic reforms that lifted countless people out of poverty and shaped the country for the better.

 In contrast, Hong Kong enjoys unfettered access to the Internet without the need for a VPN.
 Hongkongers rarely use Chinese social media apps and sites unless they need to conduct business or talk to friends in mainland China.
 WeChat is the most popular messaging app in Hong Kong, and Western social media sites and apps like Facebook, Gmail, Instagram and Snapchat are also widespread.

-Hong Kong is seen as more “Westernized” than China in the eyes of many, but believe it not, Hongkongers tend to be more superstitious than mainland Chinese.
+Hong Kong is seen as more “Westernized” than the mainland in the eyes of many, but believe it not, Hongkongers tend to be more superstitious than mainland Chinese.
 From belief in feng shui to regular temple attendance to folk village festivals, Hong Kong retains many traditional beliefs and practices that may seem quaint in the eyes of those in the mainland.

 In the revolutionary fervor of the 20th century, mainland Chinese intellectuals rejected Confucian ideas, feudal society and folk superstitions.
 Many traditional customs were outright banned during the Cultural Revolution in the name of modernity.
 Since then, attitudes about traditional Chinese customs have relaxed, but in general, Hong Kong society remains more superstitious than mainland Chinese society.